Chicago Rear-End Car Crash Accident Attorneys

 Other Causes of Chicago Rear-End Car Collisions

 - Distracted driving.
-Using a cell phone or other electronic devices, talking to other passengers, adjusting the radio or even eating can all distract drivers from watching the road and being able to stop in time.
+Using a cell phone or other electronic devices, talking to passengers, adjusting the radio or even eating can distract drivers from watching the road and being able to stop in time.

 - Impaired driving.
 Alcohol and other drugs can slow response time and cause drivers to rear-end vehicles in front of them.